nuitrcs/command_line_reu/exercise_0.md

 #
 # --> How would you get from the ponies to the horses?
 #
 # --> Do any other exploration you like!
+Hint: there is hidden treasure
+#     somewhere!!
 #
 ##########################################################################